 Switch to the Finder app by clicking its icon in the dock

-Locate the Direct Mail app in your downloads folder (or wherever you saved your copy of the Direct Mail app)
+Locate the Direct Mail app in your downloads folder (or wherever you saved your copy of the Direct Mail app).
+If you can't find where your copy of Direct Mail is located, please see the help at the bottom of this page.

-Drag the Direct Mail app and drop it onto the "Applications" icon on the left-hand side of the window
+Drag the Direct Mail icon and drop it onto the "Applications" icon on the left-hand side of the window

 Switch to the Applications folder by clicking on the "Applications" icon on the left-hand side of the window

-- Double-click the Direct Mail icon to relaunch Direct Mail
+- Double-click the Direct Mail icon to launch Direct Mail

 After you relaunch Direct Mail, it will begin the software update process again.